Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/settings/get.md

 ARGS:
     <SCOPE>    Scope from which you want to get the settings
-    <NODE>     Node ID or, if using `--local`, the IP address of the node to
+    <NODE>     Node ID or the IP address of the node to
                perform the operation on
 ```